LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 #### Reverse repeater operation

-- Pressing and hold the **Hash** key and the Tx and Rx frequencies for the channel will be exchanged.
+- Pressing and holding the **Hash** key and the Tx and Rx frequencies for the channel will be exchanged.
 The channel name is shown in inverse video.
 - The radio remains locked in Reverse repeater mode even if the channel or zone is changed.
 - To exit from Reverse repeater mode, press and hold **Hash**